 While Live Share users can move around a project freely, Teletype is a little more host-centric.
 After the host opens a “portal”, their active tab becomes a shared workspace, and collaborators follow the host as they move between files.
 Teletype is well-suited to the pair programming use-case — with its driver and navigator model — but not as robust for all purposes as Live Share’s open-ended collaborative development environment.

 Remote Collab brings virtual pair programming to SublimeText.
 Remote Collab is a barebones plugin, but if you’re invested in SublimeText it might do the trick for you.

 Each session is bound to a particular document.
 Once the host has begun a session, collaborators just need the host’s IP address to join, and any changes made will be reflected across machines.

 Wrapping It Up

 It’s a great time to be a remote developer — there are a lot of solid tools out there for collaborating on code.
 We hope this helped you find the right one for you.
-If you’re struggling to narrow it down, though, we’d recommend Visual Studio Live Share for most situations, and CodePen for ad hoc collaboration.
+If you’re struggling to narrow it down, though, we’d recommend Visual Studio Live Share for those committed to Visual Studio and Visual Studio Code, CodeTogether for mixed editor teams, and CodePen for ad hoc collaboration.